Skip to content

 The window

-Once a client experiences outcome-based pricing from one firm, they do not go back.
+Once a client experiences outcome-based pricing from one firm, they don’t go back.

-The client who gets a fixed-fee contract intelligence service, with AI-powered analysis, risk flags, clear deliverables, and predictable cost, is not going back to paying $400 an hour for an associate to do the same thing manually.
+The client who gets a fixed-fee contract intelligence service, with AI-powered analysis, risk flags, clear deliverables, and predictable cost, isn’t going back to paying $400 an hour for an associate to do the same thing manually.
 That expectation resets permanently.

 The firms that move first in their market get to set the terms.
 The firms that wait get to react to terms someone else set.